 This structure is also known as a soccer ball:

-Or as buckminsterfullerene:
+Or a buckminsterfullerene:

-Continuing the Buckminster Fuller theme from last time, today’s column is devoted to notable truncated icosahedron constructions — this polyhedron has been used in an incredible variety of ways for decades.
+Continuing the Buckminster Fuller theme from last time, today’s column is devoted to notable truncated icosahedron constructions.
+This polyhedron has been used in an incredible variety of ways for decades.

 The great circles intersecting the faces of this structure make the truncated dodecahedron a bit hard to see, but it’s there: one of the pentagons is front and center, just above the white prism that may serve as the unit’s front door.